SvenskaSpel/locust-plugins/README.md

 # Locust Extensions

-This is a set of extensions for [locust](https://github.com/locustio/locust)
+This is a set of extensions for [locust](https://github.com/locustio/locust).
+Check out the individual [files](locust_extensions/), or a look at the [example locustfile](examples/locustfile.py) to learn how to use them.

-Some extensions are particularly geared towards use with [locust-swarm](https://github.com/SvenskaSpel/locust-swarm), but they all work standalone.
+These extensions work well together with [locust-swarm](https://github.com/SvenskaSpel/locust-swarm), but they work standalone too.

 ## License